 Prior to GW, Rumpf coached a number of Washington, D.C. teams.
 With Thompson Boat Center (TBC), Rumpf guided crews to national championships and podium finishes at the Royal Canadian Henley.
 He also served as the freshmen coach at St. Alban's School in spring of 2012 and has assisted with the Walt Whitman High School crew teams.

-Rumpf graduated from the University of California at Berkeley in 2012 with a degree in political science.
-He rowed for Agnini, who was an assistant coach for the Bears at the time.
+An Arlington, Virginia native, Rumpf graduated from the University of California at Berkeley in 2012 with a degree in political science.
+He rowed for Georgetown Head Coach Luke Agnini, who was an assistant coach for the Bears at the time.
 Prior to his time in the Bay Area, Rumpf rowed locally for Thomas Jefferson High School for Science and Technology, leading the Colonials to a pair of Stotesbury Cup victories, a Scholastic National Championship and competing at the Henley Royal Regatta.